LABD Dividend: Yield, Schedule, and What to Expect

 +

-LABD tracks -3x daily S&P Biotech Select Industry and holds names such as .
-The fund collects the dividends those companies pay and passes them to you, minus the 1.07% (gross; about 0.95% net of acquired fund fees) expense ratio.
+LABD tracks -3x daily S&P Biotech Select Industry.
+The fund collects the income those holdings generate and passes it through to you.
+The 1.07% (gross; about 0.95% net of acquired fund fees) expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest LABD dividends?